 There are no costs to join a claim.
 However, if your claim is successful, you may have to pay a ‘success fee’.
 This fee is taken from the compensation awarded to you.
-At Keller Lenkner UK, you never have to pay more than 25% of the compensation awarded to you.
-If you lose, you won’t have to pay a penny.
+At Keller Lenkner UK, our fees are reasonable and we always explain what you will have to pay if you win up-front.

 A group action claim is where a group of people – sometimes even thousands of people – have been affected by the same issue.
 Group action cases are also known as class actions, multi-claimant or multi-party actions.

 A group action allows people with the same type of claim to bring it together on a collective basis to strengthen their overall position and make a big organisation take the matter seriously.
 This increases their chances of settlement or success in litigation.

 Just because your case is part of a group action doesn’t mean that everyone will receive the same amount of compensation if successful.
 All claims are settled based on their merits, and you will receive what you are owed.

 Yes you can, although you should check the terms of your retainer with your current solicitor first to check you would not have to pay any fees to them if you leave them.
 If you are part of a group action with another firm and you would like to know more about switching to Keller Lenkner UK, contact us today.